 2017 Governor's Cup Gold Medal winner & Best in Class

 The sunny, bright disposition of our straight up apple cider goes dark and moody with the addition of organic black currants.
 The word gloaming is from the Old English verb "glōwan," "to glow."
 By the early 1800s, English speakers began to use the Scottish verb gloam, "to become twilight" or "to grow dark."
 All the magic of nightfall with the remaining rays of sunlight.
-Gloaming, organic apples and black currents fermented to a tart, dry finish and gorgeous purple twilight color.
+Gloaming, organic apples and black currants fermented to a tart, dry finish and gorgeous purple twilight color.
 7.4% abv with rich and tiny bubbles.

 2018 Governor's Cup Bronze Medal winner

 “The appearance of something remarkable or unexpected”, a fermentation apparition from our Asian pears.